harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/overrides-v2.md

    - **Infrastructure Specific**
    - **Service & Infrastructure Specific**
 3. Select **New Override**.
-4. Select a project, organization, or account level override.
+4. Select a project, organization, or account-level override.
 5. In **Override Type**, select one of the following override types:
    - Variable
    - Manifest